CarltonSoftware/tabs2-php-client/docs/actor/creating-a-customer.md

 # Creating a new customer

-This example simply demonstrates how to create a new customer.
+This example demonstrates how to create a new customer.

 ```php